 Their practice focuses on perception as a starting point for change in modern dance.
 It involves audience not merely in representation of reality, but also of its generation.
 The ensemble revisits performative space that allows for distance and thinking, and reaches beyond the narrative space.

 We are all spectators.
-A theme that Rafaële Giovanola and Rainald Endraß have been working on for years in their productions for CocoonDance and brought electrifying productions to the audience.
-(Thomas Linden, Trailer, 27.07.2017)
+A theme that Rafaële Giovanola and Rainald Endraß have been working on for years in their productions for CocoonDance and brought electrifying productions to the audience in North Rhine-Westphalia.
+(Trailer, 27.07.2017)